Serving the Greater Philadelphia, New Jersey & Lehigh Valley areas1-833-548-8496

 The crawl space vapor barrier installed by B.Q.
 Basement Systems is 20 mil thick and comes with seven layers of polyester cord, high-density polyethylene and low-density polyethylene.
 The best color for this barrier is white, as it makes the best use of available lighting.

 To allow a visible area on block walls for termite inspector access, B.Q.
 Basement Systems of Erdenheim, PA will also install a clear plastic cap on the tops of the walls, allowing vapor barrier protection while providing an installation that will still allow of inspection.

-The SaniDry™ Crawl Space Dehumidifier is a self-draining, powerful design that's ENERGY STAR® Rated and powerful enough to do the job the way you want it to.
+The SaniDry™ Crawl Space Dehumidifier is a self-draining, and powerful enough to do the job the way you want it to.

 No matter what your needs in your basement or crawl space, B.Q.
 Basement Systems is ready to help!
 For a free, no-obligation crawl space vapor barrier installation quote, call or e-mail us today!
 B.Q.
 Basement Systems serves Trenton, Levittown, Pottstown, and many areas nearby.